Lloyd Bochner: Personal life and death

-Bochner was born in Toronto, Ontario, to a middle-class Jewish family, the son of Frieda (née Kenen) and Charles Abraham Bochner.
+Bochner was born in Ontario, to a middle-class Jewish family, the son of Frieda (née Kenen) and Charles Abraham Bochner.
 His uncle was Isaiah L. Kenen, founder of the American Zionist Committee for Public Affairs.

-In 1998, he co-founded the Committee to End Violence, a panel designed to study the impact violent images had on culture.
+In 1998, he co-founded the committee to End Violence, a panel designed to study the impact violent images had on culture.
 He was also active in the Association of Canadian Radio and Television Artists and was a licensed amateur radio operator.

-Bochner was married to Ruth Roher Bochner (1925-2017), a concert pianist, until his death from cancer on October 29, 2005, at the age of 81 at home in Santa Monica, California.
-Bochner and his wife had three children — Hart Bochner (actor, who also provided voices for Batman), Paul (director and animator), and Johanna.
+Bochner was married to Ruth Roher Bochner (1925–2017), a concert pianist, until his death from cancer on October 29, 2005, at the age of 81 at home in Santa Monica, California.
+Bochner and his wife had three children — Hart Bochner (actor, who also provided voices for Batman), Paul (director and animator) and Johanna.